-The InfiniGuard is a Purpose Built Backup Appliance (PBBA) made up of two powerful DDE deduplication engines with Infinidat InfiniGuard storage array in a single rack, mounted and pre-configured to provide enterprise class, data deduplication and compression technology in a secure enterprise backup solution.
+The InfiniGuard is a Purpose Built Backup Appliance (PBBA) made up of two powerful deduplication engines with Infinidat InfiniGuard storage array in a single rack, mounted and pre-configured to provide enterprise class, data deduplication and compression technology in a secure enterprise backup solution.

 The result is a dramatic improvement in storing massive amounts of online enterprise backup data on extremely efficient data reduced disk.
 This in turn provides drastically reduced backup windows, reliable restores, increased available data recovery points, while reducing application recovery risk and complex media management.

 The InfiniGuard system includes all required hardware and software licensing to provide turn-key success in your PBBA implementation.

 For disaster recovery in distributed environments, the InfiniGuard system makes WAN replication between InfiniGuard solutions practical by dramatically reducing the bandwidth required to move backup data securely between sites.

 The InfiniGuard solutions are fully integrated systems that are pre-installed and they work with virtually all the leading backup applications.
 This provides best-in-class performance and reliability with flexible, easy- to-use interface options including NAS, OST, virtual tape library, or mixed presentations, and NetBoost plug-in for a better integration with leading backup software, as well as Ethernet and Fiber Channel connectivity.

 Optimized on delivery, Infinidat storage pools provide block volumes to pre-provision each deduplication engine.
 Clients will simply power and network the devices for integration with their backup infrastructure and configure their backup target devices in accordance with backup vendor requirements and our published user guides.